betaxx/BTSXBalance/README.md

 List Address Groupings
 ========================

-On Bitshares-PTS go to debug and type  "listaddressgroupings"
+On Bitshares-PTS or Bitcoin-QT go to debug and type  "listaddressgroupings"

 Copy the output on a text file named "addressGroupings.txt"